 Artificial insemination (AI)

-This assisted reproduction technique consists of introducing a seminal sample, previously processed in the laboratory, directly into the woman's uterus through the cervix.
+Also known as intrauterine insemination, IUI, this assisted reproduction technique consists of introducing a seminal sample, previously processed in the laboratory, directly into the woman's uterus through the cervix.
 It should be noted that this technique is performed during the woman's ovulatory period, in order to increase the chances of gestation.

-In order to be able to apply this assisted reproduction treatment, the degree of infertility of the patient must be mild.
+To use this assisted reproduction treatment, the degree of infertility of the patient must be mild.
 In addition, the woman should be no older than 35-38 years of age to ensure success.

 AI is used as a treatment in cases of female infertility in which the woman presents: